 Overcrowding at BitSummit meant that in the short time we had for looking at game demos, there was no time to see them all.
-I did see quite a few, and while most of the games I saw interested me in one way or another, a simple platformer named TorqueL took first prize for being fun to play.
+I did see quite a few.
+Most of the games I saw interested me in one way or another.
+However, a simple platformer named TorqueL took first prize for being fun to play.

 TorqueL’s concept is simple.
 The developer bills it as the 2D rolling box platformer, and that description basically sums up the game.
 The only thing that sets this game apart from other 2D platformers — and the only thing it needs — is that player movement has been completely rethought.

 The player is represented by a square box with a pixelated, top-hat-wearing guy standing inside of it.
 This box can be rolled left or right at the player’s whim, with a brake button to add finer control.
 The four sides of the box are each a different color, matching the colors of the ABXY buttons on an Xbox 360 controller.
 Push one of those buttons (or one of the WASD buttons if using a keyboard) and the corresponding side extends outward from the box, becoming a large rectangle.
 Any number of the sides can be extended at once, changing the shape and reach of the box.
 You can keep rolling even with the sides extended.
 Popping a side out and quickly releasing it can send the smarmy gentleman-in-the-box soaring across the level.
 There is no jumping, no climbing, and no running; just rolling and changing shape.